Welcome to Materials Science and Engineering (MSE) at Columbia University!

 Students interested in materials science and engineering enroll in the materials science and engineering program in the Department of Applied Physics and Applied Mathematics.
 Those interested in the solid-state science and engineering specialty enroll in the doctoral program within Applied Physics and Applied Mathematics or Electrical Engineering.

-The faculty in the interdepartmental committee constitute but a small fraction of those participating in this program, who include Professors Bailey, Barmak, Billinge, Chan, Herman, Im, Marianetti, Noyan, and Pinczuk from Applied Physics and Applied Mathematics; Brus, Durning, Flynn, Koberstein, and O’Shaughnessy from Chemical Engineering; Duby, Somasundaran, and Themelis from EEE; Osgood, and Wang from Electrical Engineering and Hone from Mechanical Engineering.
+The faculty in the interdepartmental committee constitute but a small fraction of those participating in materials research, who include Professors Bailey, Barmak, Billinge, Chan, Gaeta, Gang, Herman, Im, Marianetti, Noyan, Pinczuk, Venkataraman, Wentzcovitch, Yang, and Yu from Applied Physics and Applied Mathematics; Brus, Durning, Flynn, Koberstein, and O’Shaughnessy from Chemical Engineering; Park, Somasundaran, and Themelis from Earth and Environmental Engineering; Lipson, Osgood, and Wang from Electrical Engineering and Hone from Mechanical Engineering.

 Solid-state science and engineering uses techniques such as transport measurements, X-ray photoelectron spectroscopy, inelastic light scattering, luminescence, and nonlinear optics to understand electrical, optical, and magnetic properties on a quantum mechanical level.
-Such methods are used to investigate exciting new types of structures, such as two-dimensional electron gases in semiconductor heterostructures, superconductors, and semiconductor surfaces and nanocrystals.
+Such methods are used to investigate exciting new types of structures, such as two-dimensional electron gases in semiconductor heterostructures, two-dimensional transition metal dichalcogenides, superconductors, and semiconductor surfaces and nanocrystals.

 We invite you to contact us and interact with our faculty, academic and research staff, and diverse undergraduate and graduate student bodies.
 We are a lively and coherent group of active scholars, heavily involved in research and education, and connected to and benefiting from numerous other parts of the School of Engineering and Applied Sciences, the University, and the scientific community at large.